|More About Strawberries|

 In January, we usually begin our commercial picking season.
 Production varies due to cold weather and rain.
 We usually sell most of our strawberries commercially and at our strawberry stands.
 Normally we open our U-Pick sometime in spring…be sure to watch our website for announcements.

 Through July, you will find the fields full of berries.
 The strawberries start to get smaller at this time of year, but the long days and large amounts of sunshine make them super sweet.

 Rain affects strawberry production, as does wind, freeze and hail.
 All of these elements also affect the picking conditions.
 There are many different aspects to growing a successful crop, and weather is just one of them.
-We use a minimal amount of pesticide- and a mild fungicide after times of rain to prevent problems with moisture.
+We use a minimal amount of pesticide- usually a mild fungicide after times of rain to prevent problems with moisture.

 We also use an Integrated Pest Management system to reduce the use of chemicals.
 We monitor every aspect of the farm very carefully, and spray only when absolutely necessary.
 You may see the man that walks the farm and cracks the bullwhip!
 This is to keep away the birds that like to pick the seeds off of the strawberries if he’s not around!